smartorigin/mac-information-gatherer/README.md

 Open "mac-information-gatherer.applescript" in "ScriptEditor" and click run (►).

-The script will collect the information and display them in an outgoing mail window (mail.app).
+Or as sayed before fill the 3 first variables to meet your requirements then bundle the script as a .app

-As sayed before fill the 3 first variables to meet your requirements then bundle the script as a .app
+In any case the script will collect the information and display them in an outgoing mail window (mail.app).

 ##Why applescript ?